Attention-deficit/hyperactivity disorder (ADHD)

 - Cigarette use

-There is no standard test to diagnose ADHD.
-It is done by a trained health professional who observes the patient and collects information from the patient, family, caregivers, and teachers.
+There is no standard test to determine if ADHD is present.
+A trained health professional will observe you or your child and collect information from the family, caregivers, and teachers.

 - Behavior and symptoms of ADHD in different settings—home, recreation/sports, and school